2171 Information systems analysts and consultants

 - systems security analyst

-- Systems auditors conduct independent third-party reviews to assess quality assurance practices, software products and information systems.
+- Conduct independent third-party reviews to assess quality assurance practices, software products and information systems.

 - A bachelor's degree in computer science, computer systems engineering, software engineering, business administration or a related discipline

 or completion of a college program in computer science is usually required.

 - Experience as a computer programmer is usually required.

 - Certification or training provided by software vendors may be required by some employers.